ibm-cloud-docs/vpc/bs_snapshots_about.md

 {{site.data.keyword.block_storage_is_short}} snapshot is a regional offering that is used to create a point-in-time copy of your boot or data volume.
 The initial snapshot that you take is a full backup of the volume.
 Subsequent snapshots of the same volume are incremental, so they capture only the changes that occurred after the last snapshot was taken.
 You can restore data to a new volume during instance provisioning, from an existing instance, and when you create an unattached volume.
 {: shortdesc}

+As a customer with special access to preview the new defined performance profile, you can provision second-generation storage volumes with the `sdp` profile and create snapshots of these volumes.
+The snapshots feature is available in Dallas (`us-south`), Frankfurt (`eu-de`), London (`eu-gb`), Madrid (`eu-es`), Osaka (`js-osa`), Sao Paulo (`br-sao`), Sydney (`au-syd`), Tokyo (`jp-tok`), Toronto (`ca-tor`), and Washington (`us-east`) regions.
+{: preview}

 ## Snapshots concepts
 {: #snapshots-vpc-concepts}

 ### Single volume snapshots
 {: #single-volume-snapshots}

 A snapshot is a copy of your volume that you take manually in the console or from the CLI, or create programmatically with the API, or Terraform.
-You can take a snapshot of a first-generation boot or data volume that is attached to a running virtual server instance.
+You can take a snapshot of a boot or data volume that is attached to a running virtual server instance.
 A "bootable" snapshot is a snapshot of a boot volume.
 A "nonbootable" snapshot is of a data volume.
 You can take snapshots as often as you want.
 However, you can't take a snapshot of a volume that's in a degraded state.

 Do you want to automatically create snapshots of your {{site.data.keyword.block_storage_is_short}} volumes?
 With Backup for VPC, you can create backup policies to schedule regular volume backups.
 For more information, see [About Backup for VPC](/docs/vpc?topic=vpc-backup-service-about).
 {: tip}

 The first time that you take a snapshot of a volume, all the volume's contents are copied.
 When you take a second snapshot, it captures only the changes that occurred since the last snapshot was taken.
 As such, the size of the snapshots can grow or shrink, depending on what is being uploaded to {{site.data.keyword.cos_full}}.
 The number of snapshots increases with each successive snapshot that you take.
-You can take up to 750 snapshots per volume in your region.
-Within this limit, you can take and keep an hourly snapshot for 30 days, plus some extra snapshots.
+You can take up to 750 snapshots for a first-generation volume and 512 snapshots of a second-generation volume.
+Within these limits, you can take and keep an hourly snapshot for 30 days, plus some extra snapshots.
 Deleting snapshots from this quota frees up space for more snapshots.
-A snapshot of a volume can't be greater than 10 TB.
+A snapshot of a first-generation volume can't be greater than 10 TB.
+Snapshots greater than 10 TB are supported for second generation volumes.

 You can create a virtual server instance with a boot volume that is initialized from a snapshot.
 The instance profile of the new instance is not required to match the instance that was used to create the snapshot.
 You can also import a snapshot of a data volume when you create and attach a data volume to the instance.
 You can specify user tags for these snapshots.

 You can create a volume from a snapshot at any time.
 This process is called restoring a volume, and it can be performed when you create an instance, modify an instance, or when you create a stand-alone volume.
 For more information, see [Restoring a volume from a snapshot](/docs/vpc?topic=vpc-snapshots-vpc-restore).

 Snapshots have a lifecycle that is independent from the source {{site.data.keyword.block_storage_is_short}} volume.
 You can delete the original volume and the snapshot persists.
 However, do not detach the volume from the instance during snapshot creation.
 You need to wait until the snapshot becomes `stable` before you detach, otherwise you can't reattach the volume to an instance.

 Snapshots are crash-consistent.
 If the virtual server stops for any reason, the snapshot data is safe on the disk.

 The cost for snapshots is calculated based on GB capacity that is stored per month, unless the duration is less than one month.
 Because the snapshot is based on the capacity that was provisioned for the original volume, the snapshot capacity does not vary.